pubkey/rxdb/docs-src/rx-collection.md

 ### findByIds()

-Notice: This method is in beta and might be changed without notice.

 Find many documents by their id (primary value).
 This has a way better performance than running multiple `findOne()` or a `find()` with a big `$or` selector.

 Returns a `Map` where the primary key of the document is mapped to the document.
 Documents that do not exist or are deleted, will not be inside of the returned Map.